Gustuph/digital-writing-folio/class-exercises-and-project-iteration.md

 Witnesses outside:
 - Sibling driver
-    - Alexis Priestly, 22 year old woman, older sibling of ticket taker, Daniel Priestly
+    - Melanie Priestly, 22 year old woman, older sibling of ticket taker, Daniel Priestly
     - Wasn't really paying attention to the cinema while she waited, knowing she had another 15-20 minutes before Dan got off shift.
     - But she did notice a few people moving around the front of the cinema: the gross security guard noticed her during a quick "sweep" and came over to say hi, the proposer leaned against the alley wall for a while.
-    - Then, as the sun went down, she could make out two more figures, one seemed to throw up in the alleyway, and another who seemed to came out and smoked a cigarette before heading back in, not too long before the fire.
+    - Then, as the sun went down, she could make out two more figures, one seemed to throw up in the alleyway, and another who seemed to come out, loudly argue on the phone and smoke a cigarette and head back in, not too long before the fire.
     - When the fire started and the screams cut through the air, she froze until Dan came sprinting out, at which point she hit the gas and got them the hell out of there.
     - Alexis isn't initially here, appears once the protagonist talks to the first responder and Dan, the ticket taker.
 - First Responder